jmirano/gitlabStatusChecker/readme.md

+To run locally
+follow the following steps:
+1. Install Docker if you haven't
-To run go to be folder and run the following command: python -m flask run
+2. go inside the BE folder and run the following command to build the image: docker build -t flask-app .
+3. Run the following command to start the app: docker run -d -p 8080:5000 flask-app

-To download CSV reports simply run go to URL or if in local http://127.0.0.1:5000/download-csv
+To download CSV reports simply run go to URL or if in local http://localhost:8080/download-csv

-Turn Off Mock:
-for local testing the app is configured to mock responses can turn off by setting mock to false

-update any URLs needed in app.py

-Should there any issues with the database:
-Run the following

-flask shell

-once flask shell is open

-from app import db, Status
-db.create_all()

 To run perodically:
 run the following commands (the example below is set to 10 minutes)